dustcloud/smartmeshsdk/app/JsonServer/README.md

 Depending on the size of your SmartMesh network, this might take a number of seconds.
 Issuing this command just triggers the beginning of a snapshot, and returns the appropriate status code.
-When the snapshot if over, the JsonServer generates a snapshot notification, see below.
+When the snapshot is complete, the JsonServer generates a snapshot notification, see below.

 | Method  | URL                                               |
 |---------|---------------------------------------------------|